FranckLab/qDIC/README.md

 ### Running including example case
 1. Make sure that the main files are in the current (working) directory for MATLAB.
-2. Copy the desired test images `test_images` directory as needed.
+2. Copy the desired test images to the `test_images` directory as needed.
 3. Run the `exampleRunFile.m` file to get 2D displacement fields between the two images.
 Note that the displacement output is in an nx1x3 cell array.
+The `exampleRunFile.m` script can (i.e., should) be modified to suit the needs of a given experiment.

 ## Files
 * Function files